KenKundert/nestedtext/doc/file_format.rst

-    If there is no further text on the line and the next line has greater indentation, then the next line holds the value, which may be a list, a dictionary, or a multiline string.
+    If there is no further text on the line and the next line has greater indentation, then the next line holds the value, which may be a list, a dictionary, or a multi-line string.

     Otherwise the value is empty; it is taken to be an empty string.